Supernorwood/five/README.md

-Here's the updated README with the latest changes and detailed steps on how to run the code:

 ## Write Code, Get Money, Repeat

 Tracking income across streams can be a chore.
 That's why I built the Half a Milli Dashboard.